Simon Rex Can't Believe His Luck

 “So do I interview you or do you interview me?” jokes Simon Rex when I reach him over the phone.
 I’ve caught the fifty-year-old actor in Los Angeles during a busy week of promotion for his latest role in Blink Twice, the psychological thriller by Zoë Kravitz in her directorial debut, starring and produced by Channing Tatum.

-Rex has had an eventful schedule lately—Blink Twice is one of many releases he has been involved with since his 2021 comeback in the lead role as Mickey in Sean Baker’s Red Rocket.
+Rex has had an eventful schedule lately—Blink Twice is one of many releases he has been involved with since his 2021 comeback in the lead role as Mikey in Sean Baker’s Red Rocket.
 Rex’s portrayal earned wide praise (including an Independent Spirit Award for Best Male Lead) and Hollywood began considering him seriously again after an almost decade-long lull in his career.
 “Red Rocket just showed a different side that made directors and producers and studios notice me in a different light and get me all these cool jobs,” says Rex.
 “And so I've been getting to do a lot of more serious stuff, which is fun because I never got to do that before.”
 It was after seeing Red Rocket, for example, that writer and director Nic Pizzolatto of True Detective fame reached out to Rex to play Vince Vaughn’s brother in his forthcoming directorial debut, Easy’s Waltz.
 Rex describes the film as a “slow, dramatic, beautiful, dark movie,” in Pizzolatto’s signature style.
 “It’s crazy because I get to do this movie with Vince Vaughn.
 But we don't do comedy at all.
 It's fully dramatic,” says Rex.
 “I never would have got that job before, you know?
 It’s cool to get to work with Al Pacino.
 It's kind of like, pinch me, is this really happening?
 It's fucking crazy.”

 Despite his recent string of more dramatic casting, for much of his career, Rex was best known for his sense of humor.
 After a stint as a model and an MTV VJ in the mid-nineties, he quickly transitioned to acting on commercial hits like the Scary Movie franchise and Amanda Bynes’s sitcom What I Like About You.
 By the mid-aughts, Rex has risen to prominence as his rapper alter ego Dirt Nasty, working with close collaborator Mickey Avalon of “My Dick” fame to create rap music with a comedic edge.
 “It was fun for a while.
 My buddies and I would make comedy rap music in my spare bedroom as a joke for fun.
 We weren’t trying to make it in the music industry,” explains Rex.
 “I would hand out CDs I’d burn of me and my friends rapping, and we were just doing comedic Hollywood raps.
 I handed the CDs out all the time.
 It somehow circulated and got into someone's hands and we got signed to Interscope Records.
 Next thing you know, we’re on tour with the Red Hot Chili Peppers in Europe, opening up in front of soccer stadiums and sixty thousand people.”